wgottwalt/ssmtp/README.md

+This is basically a fork of sSMTP, which was kind of given up around 2009 and then somewhat maintained by Debian.
+So I took it and started to clean it up after seeing all these warnings it was throwing after using a modern compiler (read GCC 10 here).

+So if some of the former authors are not happy with that, just contact me, this wasn't meant to be a rude action.
+I just don't like to wait, especially if I got some free time to spend to do something useful.

+---

 Purpose and value:
  This is sSMTP, a program that replaces sendmail on workstations that should send their mail via the departmental mailhub from which they pick up their